-The RMV funds are collected daily at 30 RMV locations, six AAA service centers, via call center, or online.
+The RMV funds are collected daily at RMV locations, AAA service centers, via call center, or online.
 Fees are paid by cash, check, electronic check, money order, credit card, and debit card.
 The funds are swept daily by the state treasury and credited to accounts, and recorded by the state comptroller's office into the state accounting system.
-The fee collection process is subject to Massachusetts Department of Transportation security measures and subject to internal audit.
+The fee collection process is subject to MassDOT security measures and subject to internal audit.